Bimzelx 160 mg solution for injection in pre-filled syringe

 Psoriatic arthritis (PsA)

-The safety and efficacy of bimekizumab were evaluated in 1112 adult patients (at least 18 years of age) with active psoriatic arthritis (PsA) in two multicentre, randomized, double-blind, placebo-controlled studies (PA0010 - BE OPTIMAL and PA0011- BE COMPLETE).
+The safety and efficacy of bimekizumab were evaluated in 1112 adult patients (at least 18 years of age) with active psoriatic arthritis (PsA) in two multicentre, randomised, double-blind, placebo-controlled studies (PA0010 - BE OPTIMAL and PA0011- BE COMPLETE).
 The BE OPTIMAL study included an active reference treatment arm (adalimumab) (N=140).

 For both studies, patients had a diagnosis of active psoriatic arthritis for at least 6 months based on the Classification Criteria for Psoriatic Arthritis (CASPAR) and had active disease with tender joint count (TJC) ≥ 3 and swollen joint count (SJC) ≥ 3.
 Patients had a diagnosis of PsA for a median of 3.6 years in BE OPTIMAL and 6.8 years in BE COMPLETE.
 Patients with each subtype of PsA were enrolled in these studies, including polyarticular symmetric arthritis, oligoarticular asymmetric arthritis, distal interphalangeal joint predominant, spondylitis predominant and arthritis mutilans.
 At baseline, 55.9% of patients had ≥ 3% Body Surface Area (BSA) with active plaque psoriasis.
 10.4% of patients had moderate to severe plaque psoriasis and 31.9% and 12.3% had enthesitis and dactylitis at baseline, respectively.
-The primary efficacy endpoint in both studies was the American College of Rheumatology (ACR) 50 response at Week 16.
+The primary efficacy endpoint in both studies was the American College of Rheumatology (ACR) 50 response at week 16.

 The BE COMPLETE study evaluated 400 patients with an inadequate response (lack of efficacy) or intolerance to treatment with 1 or 2 tumour necrosis factor alpha inhibitors (anti-TNFα – IR) for either psoriatic arthritis or psoriasis.
-Patients were randomized (2:1) to receive bimekizumab 160 mg every 4 weeks or placebo up to Week 16.
+Patients were randomised (2:1) to receive bimekizumab 160 mg every 4 weeks or placebo up to week 16.
 At baseline, 42.5% of patients were receiving concomitant MTX, 8.0% were receiving concomitant cDMARDs other than MTX, and 49.5% were receiving no cDMARDs.
 In this study, 76.5% of participants had an inadequate response to 1 TNFα inhibitor, 11.3% had an inadequate response to 2 TNFα inhibitors and 12.3% were intolerant to TNFα inhibitors.

 Signs and symptoms

-In bDMARDs-naï ve patients (BE OPTIMAL) and anti-TNFα IR patients (BE COMPLETE) treatment with bimekizumab resulted in significant improvement in signs and symptoms and measures of disease activity compared to placebo at Week 16, with similar response rates seen in both patient populations (see Table 7).
-Clinical responses were sustained up to Week 52 in BE OPTIMAL as assessed by ACR 20, ACR 50, ACR 70, MDA, PASI 90, PASI 100 and ACR 50 / PASI 100.
+In bDMARDs-naï ve patients (BE OPTIMAL) and anti-TNFα IR patients (BE COMPLETE) treatment with bimekizumab resulted in significant improvement in signs and symptoms and measures of disease activity compared to placebo at week 16, with similar response rates seen in both patient populations (see Table 7).
+Clinical responses were sustained up to week 52 in BE OPTIMAL as assessed by ACR 20, ACR 50, ACR 70, MDA, PASI 90, PASI 100 and ACR 50 / PASI 100.

 Table 7: Clinical response in study BE OPTIMAL and BE COMPLETE